 You can plan.
 You can strategize.
 But sometimes situations present themselves.
-And by rising to the occasion you can create a viral campaign without even trying.
+By rising to the occasion you can create a viral campaign without even trying.

-Body Form received a comment on FaceBook from an apparently disappointed Richard Neil.
+Body Form received a comment on FaceBook from a disappointed follower, Richard Neil.
 Neil explained that he was angry because Body Form had been lying to him for years about what he calls…

 “that wonderful time of the month that the female gets to enjoy so many things like bike riding, rollercoasters, dancing, parachuting, blue water’ and wings.”